open-mmlab/mmagic/docs/en/user_guides/config.md

         keys=['lq', 'gt'],  # Images to be transposed transpose_ratio=0.5  # Transpose ratio
         ),
-    dict(type='PackEditInputs')  # The config of collecting data from the current pipeline ] test_pipeline = [  # Test pipeline
+    dict(type='PackInputs')  # The config of collecting data from the current pipeline ] test_pipeline = [  # Test pipeline
     dict(type='LoadImageFromFile',  # Load images from files